Motivic invariant of real polynomial functions and Newton polyhedron: Motivic measure for arc space

-where $[p_m(\mathcal A)]$ is the measure of $p_m(\mathcal A)$ in $K_0$ and $\LL$ the measure of $\RR$, when the limit exists as an element of $K_0(\Var_\RR)[[\LL^{-1}]]$.
-This is for instance the case when $A$ is the preimage under a truncation map $p_m$ of a Zariski constructible subset of $L_k(M,x)$ (cf. \cite{DL}).
-The subsets of the arc space we will consider in this paper will all be constructible.
+A typical example of such a constructible subset of $\mathcal L(\RR^n,0)$ is given by the preimage under a truncation map $p_m$ of a Zariski constructible subset of $L_m(M,x)$ (cf. \cite{DL}).
+The subsets of the arc space we consider in this paper are of this type.

-As an important example, we focus on the measure of the space of arcs with a specified order.